m-deb-16/react-MiniProject/README.md

-## 5th sem minor project; frontend of a computer hardware e-commerce website using ReactJs
+## 5th sem minor project; frontend of a computer hardware e-commerce website with ReactJs

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Frontend of a computer hardware e-commerce using HTML, CSS, and ReactJs -Made pages HTML
+-Styled with CSS
+-Utilized React Router to route between different pages and react components resulting in zero reloads and an overall seamless experience

 ## Available Scripts